boazbk/crypto/lec_22_obfuscation_part2.md

 We will only show the construction, without talking about the security definition, the assumption, or security reductions.

 Given some circuit $C:\{0,1\}^n\rightarrow\{0,1\}$ and some message $x$ we want to "encrypt" $x$ in a way that given $w$ such that $C(w)=1$ it would be possible to decrypt $x$, and otherwise it should be hard.
-It should be noted that the encrypting party itself does not know any such $w$ and indeed (as in the case of the proof of Reimann hypothesis) might not even know if such a $w$ exists.
+It should be noted that the encrypting party itself does not know any such $w$ and indeed (as in the case of the proof of Riemann hypothesis) might not even know if such a $w$ exists.
 The idea is the following.
 We use the fact that the ```Exact Cover``` problem is NP complete to map $C$ into collection of subsets $S_1,\ldots,S_{m}$ of the universe $U$ (where $m,|U|=poly(|C|,n)$) such that there exists $w$ with $C(w)=1$ if and only if there exists $d$ sets $S_{i_1},\ldots,S_{i_d}$ that are a partition of $U$ (i.e., every element in $U$ is covered by exactly one of these sets), and moreover there is an efficient way to map $w$ to such a partition and vice versa.